-BOEM has reexamined the analysis for seagrass communities presented in the prior 2012-2017 Gulf of Mexico EISs based on the additional information presented below.
-No new information was discovered that would alter the impact conclusion for seagrass communities presented in the prior 2012-2017 Gulf of Mexico EISs.
-Further, the analysis and potential impacts detailed and updated in those NEPA documents still apply for proposed WPA Lease Sale 248.
+BOEM has reexamined the analysis for seagrass communities presented in the 2012-2017 WPA/CPA Multisale EIS, WPA 233/CPA 231 Supplemental EIS, and WPA 238/246/248 Supplemental EIS, based on the additional information presented below.
+No new information was discovered that would alter the impact conclusion for seagrass communities presented in the 2012-2017 WPA/CPA Multisale EIS, WPA 233/CPA 231 Supplemental EIS, and WPA 238/246/248 Supplemental EIS.
+The analysis and potential impacts detailed in the 2012-2017 WPA/CPA Multisale EIS and updated in the WPA 233/CPA 231 Supplemental EIS and WPA 238/246/248 Supplemental EIS still apply for proposed WPA Lease Sales 246 and 248.

-A detailed description of seagrass communities, as well as the full analyses of the potential impacts of routine activities, accidental events, and cumulative impacts associated with the WPA proposed action, are presented in Chapter 4.1.1.5 of the 2012-2017 WPA/CPA Multisale EIS, and updated information is provided in Chapter 4.1.1.5 of the WPA 233/CPA 231 Supplemental EIS, WPA 238/246/248 Supplemental EIS, and WPA 246/248 Supplemental EIS.
-An additional analysis of reasonably foreseeable cumulative impacts can be found in Appendix D of the WPA 238/246/248 Supplemental EIS.
-The following information is a summary of the resource description and impact analysis incorporated from the prior 2012-2017 Gulf of Mexico EISs.
-BOEM has found no significant new information that has become available since those NEPA documents were published.
+A detailed description of seagrass communities, as well as the full analyses of the potential impacts of routine activities and accidental events associated with a WPA proposed action, are presented in Chapters 4.1.1.5.1, 4.1.1.5.2, and 4.1.1.5.3 of the 2012-2017 WPA/CPA Multisale EIS, and updated information is provided in Chapter 4.1.1.5 of the WPA 233/CPA 231 Supplemental EIS and WPA 238/246/248 Supplemental EIS.
+A WPA proposed action's incremental contribution to the cumulative impacts is presented in Chapter 4.1.1.5.4 the 2012-2017 WPA/CPA Multisale EIS, Chapter 4.1.1.5 of the WPA 233/CPA 231 Supplemental EIS, and Appendix D of the WPA 238/246/248 Supplemental EIS.
+The following information is a summary of the resource description and impact analysis incorporated from the 2012-2017 WPA/CPA Multisale EIS, WPA 233/CPA 231 Supplemental EIS, and WPA 238/246/248 Supplemental EIS.
+Any new information that has become available since those documents were published is presented below.

-The potential routine impact-producing factors on seagrass communities of the WPA include the construction of pipelines, canals, navigation channels, and onshore facilities; maintenance dredging; and vessel traffic (e.g., propeller scars).
+The potential routine-impact producing factors on seagrass communities of the WPA include the construction of pipelines, canals, navigation channels, and onshore facilities; maintenance dredging; and vessel traffic (e.g., propeller scars).
 These factors could result in submerged vegetation beds being uprooted, scarred, or lost; decreased oxygen in the water; turbidity; and the burial of plants from suspended sediment.
-However, routine OCS oil- and gas-related activities in the WPA that may affect seagrasses are not predicted to significantly increase in occurrence and range in the near future.
-A maximum of one potential new pipeline landfall is expected as a result of the WPA proposed action.
+However, routine OCS oil- and gas-related activities in the WPA that may impact seagrasses are not predicted to significantly increase in occurrence and range in the near future.
+Only a single potential new pipeline landfall is expected as a result of a WPA proposed action.
 Requirements of other Federal and State programs, such as avoidance of seagrass and submerged vegetation communities or the use of turbidity curtains, reduce undesirable effects on submerged vegetation beds from potentially harmful activities.
-Local programs decrease the occurrence of prop scarring in grass beds and, generally, channels used by OCS oil- and gas-related vessels are away from exposed submerged vegetation beds.
+Local programs decrease the occurrence of prop scarring in grass beds, and generally, channels used by OCS oil- and gas-related vessels are away from exposed submerged vegetation beds.
 Because of these requirements and implemented programs, along with the beneficial effects of natural flushing (e.g., from winds and currents), any potential effects from routine OCS oil- and gas-related activities on submerged vegetation in the WPA are expected to be short term, localized, and not significantly adverse.